Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 - For any other purpose with your consent.

-In addition, the Mercy College Web Site(s) and Service(s) may contain e-mail services, bulletin board services, chat areas, news groups, forums, communities, personal Web pages, calendars, photo displays and/or other message or communication facilities designed to enable you to communicate with others (collectively, "Communication Services").
+In addition, the Mercy University Web Site(s) and Service(s) may contain e-mail services, bulletin board services, chat areas, news groups, forums, communities, personal Web pages, calendars, photo displays and/or other message or communication facilities designed to enable you to communicate with others (collectively, "Communication Services").
 The information we collect in connection with these Communication Services is used to provide an interactive experience.
 We use this information to facilitate participation in these Communication Services.
-Within many of these Communication Services, Mercy College provides you multiple privacy options that allow you to restrict the use and viewability of your information to others.
+Within many of these Communication Services, Mercy University provides you multiple privacy options that allow you to restrict the use and viewability of your information to others.

 We may use the information we have collected from you to enable us to display advertisements to our advertisers' target audiences.
 Even though we do not disclose your personal information for these purposes without your consent, if you click on or otherwise interact with an advertisement, the advertiser may assume that you meet its target criteria.